 Interface Management in an Enterprise Engineering Service-Oriented Environment

 In a service-oriented environment, the key to successful system or service usage lies in the ability to effectively publicize the requirements to users in a way they understand and need.
 In addition, users will want some level of assurance or understanding of how that service provider plans to mature and evolve the interface so that users have some level of configuration control over their side of the interface.
-From a provider's perspective, it may become difficult to understand who is using the service, and the provider may not recognize the scale of the larger set of users that will be affected by any interface changes.
+From a provider's perspective, it may become difficult to understand who is using the service, and the provider may not recognize the scale of the larger set of users who will be affected by any interface changes.

 Best Practices and Lessons Learned